psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the graphical interface of joint reserve of hydro units.
 * Corrected a bug in the individual reserve output of renewable power plants.
 * Corrected a bug in the battery target storage screen.
+* Corrected a bug in the representation of encroachment effect.
+* Corrected a buf in the individual terminal function of hydro plants.
+* Corrected a bug in the reading process of chronological requirement of generic linear constraints.

 # Version 5.28